Comparison of semi-supervised deep learning algorithms for audio classification: Results

 \textbf{GSC.} In a 10\% setting, the supervised model reached 10.01\% ER, and Weak+mixup yielded the best ER of 6.58\% It represents an augmentation of 3.43 points, 34.26\% relative improvement.
 In the 100\% setting, the Strong+mixup reached an ER of 2.98\%, outperforming the 4.94\% ER from the supervised model by 1.96 point, 39.68\% relative improvement.

-Overall, we observe that in a supervised setting, if using a single augmentation improved the accuracy of our systems, the combination of mixup with a weak or a strong augmentation is systematically better than using one of those augmentations individually, except in the ESC-10 dataset.
+Overall, we observe that in a supervised setting, the combination of mixup with a weak or a strong augmentation is systematically better than using a single augmentation, except in the ESC-10 dataset.